CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Considering many developers are working in the same repository on the same project, securely handling project secrets is inevitable (TODO: lot of devs ... securely handling secrets ... inevitiable; seems this could use a rewording as well; I agree: handling such app secrets and credentials securely is enough of a challenge itself and even more of one with such a big team; I guess the motivation "we want the secrets to stay secret" might be missing with the sentence as is).
 Project secrets could be API keys, SDK keys, encryption keys, as well as configuration files or certificates containing sensitive information that could cause potential harm to the app.
 Essentially, any piece of sensitive information should not be exposed to anyone not working directly on the project.
 By any means, secrets should NOT be stored in the repository and should not be part of the compiled binary as plain strings.

 The app ideally should decrypt encrypted secret during its runtime.
-Even though, on a jailbroken iPhone the potential attacker could gain runtime access and print out the secrets while debugging or bypass SSLPinning and sniff the secrets from the network, considering the SSLPinning was in a place like it should (TODO: reword this - make it two/multiple sentences?).
+Even though, on a jailbroken iPhone the potential attacker could gain runtime access and print out the secrets while debugging or bypass SSLPinning and sniff the secrets from the network.
+Considering, the SSLPinning was in a place like it should.
 In any case, it will take much more effort than just dumping binary strings that contain secrets.

 About two years ago me and my colleague Jörg Nestele had a look at the problem and over few weekends we came out with an open-source project written purely in Ruby called Mobile Secrets which solves this problem in a Swifty way.